pompidou/web-work-kit/documentation/02-tools.md

 Static site generators (no ui & no database):
 -	<a href="https://middlemanapp.com/" target="_blank">Middleman</a>
 -	<a href="http://jekyllrb.com/" target="_blank">Jekyll</a>
+-	<a href="https://medium.com/objects-in-space/considering-a-static-site-tool-learn-gulp-2fd5f9821fc4#.gzqaz5xws" target="_blank">Gulp.js used as a static site generator</a>

 Creating a website without coding:
 -	<a href="http://www.squarespace.com/" target="_blank">Squarespace</a>